BrianBLee1201/Slimefinder/README.md

 to see usage and examples.

 7. **Why do we pick one point of a chunk instead of sampling all points within a square:** to improve performance.
 A chunk is a 16x320x16 area.
 There are 256 squares in a chunk at a fixed y level, and sampling all points and calculating would sharply increase computational time.
-8. **Why do I get this error message `[ERROR] Biome validation requires cubiomes backend.
-Failed to load.`:** Because the cubiomes folder is empty.
-To resolve this, you need to git clone _recursively_: `git clone --recursive https://github.com/BrianBLee1201/Slimefinder.git`
+8. **Why is the cubiomes folder empty:** you need to git clone _recursively_: `git clone --recursive https://github.com/BrianBLee1201/Slimefinder.git`

 ## 🔮 Long-Term Plans & Version Support